ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Target Audience

 - People who are interested in purchasing technology products.
-- People looking for bargains and deals
+- People looking for bargains and deals within tech.

 ### User Requirements and Expectations